NEW PRODUCT

 Equal Distribution

 Divides plant command equally among all online inverters, clamped to each inverter's rating.
-Simplest strategy; works well when all inverters are identical.
+Simplest strategy.
+Works well when all inverters are identical.

 Pi = clamp(Ptotal / N, ±Prated,i)